 ‘A toe, a foot and shin, an arm, a cock’.

 Even more gruesomely, that tiny ‘cock’ is paralleled with ‘the rosebud in his buttonhole.’
 Kerlin the magician has become a much darker figure.

 2. The second section has an immediately different tone; Heaney shifts suddenly form a child’s macabre imagination to the intellectual educated man of letters, apparent in the names, the Classical references and the use of Latin.
 While the tercet form is maintained, tonally it seems a different poem, but Heaney makes subtle connections between the memories.
 He refers to two of his predecessors as Professor of Poetry at Oxford University, Peter Levi and Robert Graves, giving them the title ‘poeta doctus’ to mark their scholarship in both poetry and the Classics.
 Notably, he does not grant the same title to himself.
 He cites Levi’s and Graves’ learning about healing and mythology – Asclepius is the Greek god of healing, and devotees would approach his shrine as people today would visit a hospital.
-Graves parallels this with the Roman Catholic shrine of Lourdes in southern France, where the Virgin Mary is meant to have appeared and which is a shrine for the sick to this day.
+Heaney parallels this with the Roman Catholic shrine of Lourdes in southern France, where the Virgin Mary is meant to have appeared and which is a shrine for the sick to this day.
 In both instances, it is faith which heals, rather than medicine.
 His own contribution is to suggest that poetry itself can also heal.
 Heaney has said:

 ‘cures can in a certain sense be ‘coerced’ – by operations, by antibiotics and the like, but there are others that occur slightly mysteriously – though the intervention of a healer or a doctor or a prayer.
 The good that poetry does is akin to that kind of intervention’.